xobs/novena-image/README.md

 --------

 The script comes with a help screen that can be used to customize the resulting image.
-For examples, see wraper scripts such as "novena-mmc.sh" and "novena-sata.sh".
+For examples, see wraper scripts such as "mmc-install.sh" and "sata-install.sh".

 Recommended package lists